My Photography & Travel Guide to Singapore

 Buddha Tooth Relic Temple

-The Buddha Tooth Relic temple is located in Chinatown.
+The Buddha Tooth Relic Temple is located in Chinatown.
 It was completed in 2007.
-Built entirely without any use of nails, the design of this Tang-style Chinese temple was inspired by the Buddhist mandala.
-The exterior, with burgundy wood, green windows, and Tibetan prayer flags, is an iconic place to take photos in Singapore.
+Built entirely without nails, this Tang-style Chinese temple was inspired by the Buddhist mandala.
+The exterior, with burgundy wood, green windows, and Tibetan prayer flags, is an iconic spot for photos in Singapore.
 The interiors are also richly designed, showcasing fine examples of Buddhist iconography.

 House of Tan Teng Niah